 12-2 p.m.
 May 14 | Te Ata Theater

 In this final open workshop before YIELD’s public performance, the entire company of SPARK!
 Creative Lab gathered for a “show and tell” to experience the lines of our collaborative poem as told through disciplines of dance, music, theater and visual art.
 The company then began to shape the material as a group, layering multidisciplinary responses with individual disciplines.
 Workshop attendees had the opportunity to participate and offer valuable feedback that helped us fine-tune the work into an exciting audience experience.

 6-7 p.m.
 May 26 | Sculpture Garden

 SPARK!
-Creative Lab invites the public to an immersive, interactive performance centered on community and the land beneath us.
-YIELD: We Belong to the Land is inspired by Maren Hassinger’s sculptures currently on view in Oklahoma Contemporary's Sculpture Garden.
-This multidisciplinary performance is the culmination of a 10-week creative investigation into the human experience that shapes our current, shared reality.
+Creative Lab invited the public to an immersive, interactive performance centered on community and the land beneath us.
+YIELD: We Belong to the Land was inspired by Maren Hassinger’s sculptures on view in Oklahoma Contemporary's Sculpture Garden.
+This multidisciplinary performance was the culmination of a 10-week creative investigation into the human experience that shapes our current, shared reality.

 Commissioned by Oklahoma Contemporary.

 Images: SPARK!
 Creative Lab.
 Photo by Zachary Burns.
 Maren Hassinger, Paradise Regained (detail), 2020.
 Wire rope and concrete. © Maren Hassinger.
 Photo by Sarah Ondak.